 This is the cell corresponding to the adjoint braid arrangement chamber which is opposite to the chamber of $\cS_i$.
 Let the \emph{total advanced} Dynkin element $\mathtt{D}_{\bar{i}}$ associated to $i$ be given by

-\begin{remark} More generally, Dynkin elements are certain Zie elements of generic real hyperplane arrangements indexed by chambers of the corresponding adjoint arrangement, introduced by Aguiar-Mahajan in \cite[Equation 14.1]{aguiar2017topics}.
+\begin{remark} More generally, Dynkin elements are certain Zie elements of generic real hyperplane arrangements, which are indexed by chambers of the corresponding adjoint arrangement.
+They were introduced by Aguiar-Mahajan in \cite[Equation 14.1]{aguiar2017topics}.
 Specializing to the braid arrangement, one recovers the type $A$ Dynkin elements $\mathtt{D}_\cS$. \end{remark}

-In \cite{norledge2019hopf}, the following perspective on the type $A$ Dynkin elements is given.
+In \cite{norledge2019hopf}, the following perspective on the Dynkin elements is given.
 The Hopf algebra $\Sig^\ast$ which is dual to $\Sig$ is realized as an algebra $\hat{\Sig}^\ast$ of piecewise-constant functions on the braid arrangement.
-Then its dual, in the sense of polyhedral algebras \cite[Theorem 2.7]{MR1731815}, is an algebra $\check{\Sig}^\ast$ of certain functionals of piecewise-constant functions on the adjoint braid arrangement (i.e. those coming from evaluating on permutohedral cones).
+Then its dual, in the sense of polyhedral algebras \cite[Theorem 2.7]{MR1731815}, is an algebra $\check{\Sig}^\ast$ of certain functionals of piecewise-constant functions on the adjoint braid arrangement, i.e. those coming from evaluating on permutohedral cones.
 We have the morphism of species

 defined by sending functionals to their restrictions to piecewise-constant functions on the complement of the hyperplanes.
 Since the multiplication of $\check{\Sig}^\ast$ corresponds to embedding hyperplanes, this morphism is the indecomposable quotient of $\check{\Sig}^\ast$ \cite[Theorem 4.5]{norledge2019hopf}.
 Then, in \cite[Proposition 5.1]{norledge2019hopf}, we see that taking the linear dual of this morphism recovers the Dynkin elements map,